treyintech/treyintech/README.md

 <h2>📝 Certifications </h2>

-- CompTIA A+ Certification - Expected May.
+- CompTIA A+ Certification - May.
 2026

 <h2> 🤳 Connect with me:</h2>